ismailakkila/alexa-spark/README.md

 1. When you say the command to Alexa, it triggers the Alexa skill with the invocation name Spark.
 2. The Alexa skill calls a web service running on AWS Lambda, passing it the Spark room name.
-3. Lambda then fires an API request (GET/ POST) to Spark with the appropriate parameters required to carry out the command
+3. Lambda then fires an API request (GET/ POST) to Spark with the appropriate parameters required to carry out the command.
-4. Based on the response, Lambda returns the required speech output to the Alexa skill for possibly further actions
+4. Based on the response, Lambda returns the required speech output to the Alexa skill for possible further actions.

 Included here are the Alexa Skill configuration, the Lambda AWS service that catches the Alexa requests, and an example "Room Slot" configuration.

 To set it up, you need to do the following:

 # Create a Spark Account
-1. Please go to https://developer.ciscospark.com and create your account
+1. Please go to https://developer.ciscospark.com and create your account.
-2. Make note of your access token as it will be used to connect to the Spark API platform
+2. Make note of your access token as it will be used to connect to the Spark API platform.

 # Create a Twilio Account (Optional)
 1. Please go to twilio.com to create your account.
 You will need to buy a "Twilio Telephone Number" to enable calling out from the platform.